 We have also found these beauty products are great for helping to reduce oily hair and are gentle on thinning hair.

 - Switch to a detergent free shampoo which cleans and never strips away the protective barrier.
 These usually remove the excess natural oil, dirt and styling products - but never the oils.
 We recommend the Carelli range.

-- Boost N Blend - A natural hair loss concealer made from cotton fibers gently absorb excess oil (without drying your hair out) and have a very similar effect to dry shampoo by boosting root volume and reducing oiliness.
+- Boost N Blend - A natural hair loss concealer made from cotton fibres gently absorb excess oil (without drying your hair out) and have a very similar effect to dry shampoo by boosting root volume and reducing oiliness.
 See what Boost N Blend can do for thinning hair here.

 - Charcoal Hair Drying Tissues - portable, oil-absorbing dry shampoo hair blotting tissues are infused with tapioca starch and activated black charcoal powder to absorb excess oil.